 Roasted Corn and Coconut Chowder : vegan

 And it was one of those angry days.
 This lovely TJ cashier ‘Sarah’ chatted with me as I anxiously look at my total adding up passing my daily grocery budget….I awkwardly smiled and chatted back.
-A few weeks later, she recognized me and asked me about my new car and etc etc….and you know what?
+A few weeks later, she recognized me and starts conversation.
+And you know what?
 I liked it.
-In fact, I thought of her as I picked up the cracker that she recommended and how lovely she was.
+In fact, I thought of her as I picked up the cracker that she recommended.
 She also mentioned the soup she made with TJ’s frozen roasted corn and coconut milk.
 (Of course the person behind me rolled his eyes as we exchanged our favorite recipes…) So in honor of her, and of my resolution that I would never get annoyed by random questions asked at TJ’s check out, I decided to make her soup.
 I call it ‘Sarah’s roasted corn and coconut chowder!
 Maybe….she can be my real friend….?
-(FYI I am reading this book called ‘MWF seeking BFF’- about a girl relocated to a new city, goes on girl dates in search for a new BFF.
-Highly recommended~
+(FYI I am reading this book called ‘MWF seeking BFF’– about a girl relocated to a new city, goes on girl dates in search for a new BFF.
+Highly recommended~ :))

 Ingrediens